-5.4.1 I3D player embeddings.
-To evaluate the advantages and disadvantages of using I3D over Inception-V3, both backbones are trained for action and activity recognition simultaneously.
-Since the effectiveness of the feature extraction methods depends on the samples' temporal boundaries, multiple time windows are evaluated from which input frames are sampled.
-The window varies from a single frame $[t_0]$ (with $t_0$ the moment of annotation) to $[t{-0.48s}, t{0.48s}]$ (0.96 seconds).
+Since the effectiveness of the feature extraction methods can depend on the samples' temporal boundaries, multiple time windows are evaluated from which input frames are sampled.
+The window varies from a single frame $[t_0]$ (with t_0 the moment of annotation) to $[t{-0.48s}, t{0.48s}]$ (0.96 seconds).
 Where Inception-V3 can make predictions from one static frame, I3D requires a temporal dimensionality of at least nine subsequent frames due to spatio-temporal pooling.
-For time windows smaller than $[t{-0.32s}, t{0.32s}]$ , the frames are sampled at 25fps.
+For time windows smaller than $[t{-0.32s}, t{0.32s}]$, the frames are sampled at 25fps.
 When using a larger time window, frames are sampled at 12.5fps because of GPU memory constraints when training the I3D models.
-From $[t_0]$ , the window is enlarged with 0.08 seconds per step, at both ends of the annotated moment.
+From $[t_0]$, the window is enlarged with 0.08 seconds per step, at both ends of the annotated moment.
 One exception has been made: the window $[t{-0.32s}, t{0.32}]$ (0.64 seconds) has been replaced with $[t{-0.32s}, t{0.28s}]$ (0.60 seconds), such that frames could still be sampled at 25fps.
 The memory limit also forced the batch size (BS) to be one at most.
 Therefore, we trained both Inception-V3 and I3D with a BS of one instead of four.
-This already increased the MMCC scores from 0.358 to 0.519 for actions and from 0.616 to 0.669 for activities (see Table 7).
+This already increased the MMCCs from 0.358 to 0.519 for actions and from 0.616 to 0.669 for activities, at the baseline's original temporal window: $[t{-0.16s}, t{0.16}]$ (0.32 seconds).

 The I3D network is usually trained with one stream processing RGB images and another stream processing optical flow images.
 To assess their effectiveness independently, both streams are trained and evaluated separately at first.
 Thereafter, a two-stream network is trained, processing RGB and optical flow images simultaneously.
 Due to time restrictions, the two-stream network is trained on two temporal windows only.
-The model needs seven days of training on a GeForce GTX 1080 Ti GPU.